Runar Bäckstrom

 The Runar Bäckström Foundation supports inventions that enhance the competitiveness and internationalization of Finnish companies.
 The foundation grants annual scholarships to individuals, teams, companies, and associations.

-Apply for a grant electronically
+Apply for a grant online

 The application period is open from October 1, 2025, and ends on December 13, 2025.